Chrishoney/dieselrobin/docs/dieselrules.md

 Mission 10:
     </th>
     <td>
 Get the silver or golden rune.
-New locations: either Vault:4-5 + Blade or Tomb.
+New locations: either Vault:5 or Tomb.
 (Missions 9-14 can be done in any order.)
     </td>
   </tr>